 - Warm air or poor circulation.
-Electrical failure stops cooling systems from working, while an obstruction in your ductwork restricts airflow.
-This can also be a result of a dirty air filter.
+Electrical failure stops cooling systems from working, while an obstruction in your ductwork hampers airflow.
+This can also be caused by a dirty air filter.

 - Higher utility bills.
-Inefficient components or clogs force your air conditioner to work longer.
-Watch your monthly bills for sudden increases.
+Damaged components or clogs force your air conditioner to work more intensely.
+Watch your monthly bills for sudden spikes.

-If your repair bill goes over $1,500, it could be a smarter option to request air conditioning installation instead.
+If your repair bill exceeds $1,500, it may be a better option to arrange for air conditioning installation instead.
 A new air conditioner is more energy efficient, which can save you money on cooling bills in the long run.

-Your Gopher Heating and Air Conditioning technician will help you determine the right choice.
-Since 1953, we’ve been famous for our trustworthy, high-quality air conditioning repair in Savage and commitment to outstanding customer service.
-Arrange your appointment by calling us at 952-373-0377 today!
+Your Gopher Heating and Air Conditioning technician will help you figure out the right choice.
+Since 1953, we’ve been renowned for our dependable, high-quality air conditioning repair in Savage and devotion to professional customer service.
+Request your appointment by calling us at 952-373-0377 today!

 1Average air conditioning repair costs are sourced from 2020 HomeGuide estimates, which are based off nationwide averages.
 Your exact cost may vary.